Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Solution Approaches for the MISDP

 Otherwise, if the solution $\widehat{\vect{u}}$ is not binary, the randomized rounding technique is employed to efficiently search for a good binary solution.
 The basic randomized rounding procedure, which is used in~\cite{pilanciSparseLearningBoolean2015}, searches in a set of $T>0$ randomly generated independent and identically distributed (i.i.d.) binary solutions $\widetilde{\vect{u}} \in \{0,1\}^K$ where each entry $\tilde{u}_k$ independently follows the Bernoulli distribution with the success probability

-The motivation for using the fractional solution as the probability of the corresponding binary variable taking the value one is as follows.
+The motivation for using the fractional solution as the probability is as follows.
 First, the fractional solution is restricted to be in the interval $[0,1]$.
 Second, the solution of the continuous relaxation is expected to be close to the solution of the original integer program, which relies on the tightness of the relaxation.
 In particular, several bounds on the disparity between the optimal value of the interval relaxation and that of the original problem have been established for the class of binary integer linear programs~\cite{raghavanRandomizedRoundingTechnique1987,motwaniRandomizedAlgorithms1995,williamsonDesignApproximationAlgorithms2011}.
-Although a theoretical guarantee on the tightness of the interval relaxation for the considered MISDP problem has not been derived, the numerical simulations in Section~\ref{sec:results} demonstrate that the randomized rounding procedure is capable of finding good approximate solutions for the considered MISDP problem with reasonable choices of $T$.
+Although a theoretical guarantee on the tightness of the interval relaxation for the considered MISDP problem has not been derived, the numerical simulations in Section~\ref{sec:results} show that randomized rounding is capable of finding good approximate solutions for the considered MISDP problem with reasonable choices of $T$.